by Richard William Nelson | Mar 5, 2015

 Charles Darwin‘s fascination with insects began early in life.
-While studying at Cambridge University, his interest continued with earnest sending James Francis Stephens, his professor of entomology (insects), specimens, and descriptions of the critters.
+While studying at Cambridge University, his interest continued with earnestness, as he sent James Francis Stephens, his professor of entomology (insects), specimens and descriptions of the critters.

 At the time, discussing the evolution of insect genetics would have been as relevant as discussing moon landings.
 Just months before setting sail on the HMS Beagle in 1831, Stevens published his recognition of Darwin’s work on insects (pictured right) in his widely popular Illustrations of British Entomology.